OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

 | ``keep_me_logged_in``                     | ``true``                                  | True to display 'Keep me logged in' option           |
 +-------------------------------------------+-------------------------------------------+------------------------------------------------------+

-Once the server is initialized, it creates the file ``/var/lib/one/.one/fireedge_key``, used to encrypt communications with Guacd.
+Once the server is initialized, it creates the file ``/var/lib/one/.one/fireedge_key``, used to encrypt communication with Guacd.

 .. _fireedge_in_ha: